This Keto Pumpkin Spice Cake with cream cheese frosting is a perfect low-carb after dinner treat for those cool autumn evenings.

 Can I use a normal baking dish?

 When cutting the cake it comes out in the cleanest slices if you cool completely before cutting.
-I like to pop the cake in the refrigerator for 30 minutes to an hour to help firm it up and create perfect slices.
+We like to pop the cake in the refrigerator for 30 minutes to an hour to help firm it up and create perfect slices.

 Is pumpkin keto-friendly?

 Yes!
-You can definitely include pumpkin in a keto diet.
+You can include pumpkin in a keto diet.
 1 cup of pureed pumpkin contains 12 net carbs.